-Chronic liver inflammation is characterized by the formation of nodules and fibrous connective tissue within the liver, which hinder this organ’s function.
+Liver inflammation that is chronic is characterized by the formation of nodules and fibrous connective tissue within the liver, which can alter this organ’s functioning.
+It can lead to symptoms like frequent nausea, right abdominal pain and weakness.

-Usually, liver inflammation is associated with a more advanced stage of a hepatic condition, such as hepatitis or fatty liver disease..
+Usually, liver inflammation is associated with a more advanced stage of liver disease, such as hepatitis or fatty liver.
 In addition to these problems, inflammation can also occur as a result of excessive alcohol consumption, extensive medication use, and even viral infections.

 Chronic liver inflammation, or cirrhosis, is not curable therefore treatment is normally aimed at managing some of the symptoms and preventing the condition from getting worse.
 Treatment can include some dietary changes as well as medication.
 In more serious cases, surgery may also be necessary to transplant a new liver.